NickWaldock/Awesome-80s/README.md

 ### "Let's Go" Button
 **User and Design Expectation**
+- The button is clearly named for its purpose
 - This button is designed to hide the original instructions information and background and be replaced with the game area.
 <br/>